tkrestiankova/cookbook/functions.md

 These are designed by a developer.
 A function can perform any task and the goal is to reduce complexity of a program.

 ### Lambda functions
-These are also knowna as anonymous functions or lambda expressions.
+These are also known as anonymous functions or lambda expressions.
 Instead of `def` keyword, we create them with `lambda` keyword.
-Lambdas are no so common because their use is very restricted.
+Lambdas are not so common because their use is very restricted.
 It allows a single expression, the result of which is the return value.
 This means that no other language features, like multiple statements, conditionals, iteration or exception handling can be included.

 ```python
 sum = lambda x, y: x + y